 So back to the protagonist that inspired this post.

-The MSP business owner was thinking that he should hire one or two sales reps.
+The MSP business owner thought he should hire one or two sales reps.
 Then in about 6 weeks, talk about what to do with lead generation.

 Unless this business owner has the budget to hire one or more highly-experienced B2B tech sales reps with their own book of business (extremely doubtful, as these would be $125K+/year hires in this region), most sales reps need leads to supplement their own prospecting.

-Without these leads, most entry-level sales reps will fall flat on their faces and end up getting fired within 3 to 6 months.
+Without these leads, most entry-level sales reps will fall flat on their faces and get fired within 3 to 6 months.

 What about more mid-level experienced sales reps ($100K+/year hires in this region)?
-They’ll be smart enough to demand that their employer have some kind of lead generation program in place.
+They’ll be smart enough to demand that their employer have some lead generation program in place.

 So given that inbound marketing typically takes three to six months before lead generation volume hits critical mass (unless an aggressive PPC program supplements), it’s a huge fallacy to hire sales reps first, then worry about inbound marketing and lead generation.